-The following table details the Company's sensitivity to a 10% increase and decrease in Dirhams against the USD.
+The following table details the Company's sensitivity to a 5% increase and decrease in Dirhams against the USD.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the monetary items and adjusts their translation at the period end for a 5% change in foreign currency rates.
 A positive number below indicates an increase in profit and other equity where the Dirhams strengthens 5% against the USD.
 For a 5% weakening of Dirhams against the USD, there would be an equal and opposite impact on the profit and other equity, and the balances below would be negative.

-10. FINANCIAL INSTRUMENTS AND ASSOCIATED RISKS (continued)
+10. FINANCIAL INSTRUMENTS AND ASSOCIATED RISKS (CONTINUED)

-- (a) Market risk (continued) - (i) Currency risk (continued)
+(a) Market risk (continued)